robert-abc/helsinki/README.md

 The first step is to fit a generator network (defined by the user) to a single degraded image, repeating for all images of the training set.
 The deep generator network is a parametric function <img src="https://render.githubusercontent.com/render/math?math=f_{\theta}(z)"> where the weights θ are randomly initialized.
 Then, the weights are adjusted to map the random vector z to the image x [[3]](#3).

 <img src="https://render.githubusercontent.com/render/math?math=\theta_1^* = \arg\underset{\theta_1}{\min} E (f_{\theta_1}(z) * k, y) ">

 After this, the partial reconstructed image is obtained by
 <img src="https://render.githubusercontent.com/render/math?math=x_1^* = f_{\theta_1^*}(z) ">
-(in this sense, DIP is a learning-free method, as it depend soolely on the degraded image).
+(in this sense, DIP is a learning-free method, as it depend solely on the degraded image).
 This results in a (third) folder of images, named 'res', with partial reconstructions of the blurred images.

-#### Reconstruction part two: "Autoencoder" network with bottleneck architeture
+#### Reconstruction part two: "Autoencoder" network with bottleneck architecture
-* Input: resulting images from the DIP network and sharp images from the dataset (traning set)
+* Input: resulting images from the DIP network and sharp images from the dataset (training set)
 * Output: "autoencoder" network weights

 The second part of the reconstruction task is to train an bottleneck deep neural network to map the (first) DIP output to the database sharp images.
 It resembles an autoencoder (this is the reason for the quotation marks on "autoencoder"), but this is not about self-supervised learning.
 In fact, this part two is an image-to-image translation task in a supervised fashion.

-Both the part one and part two could be repeated for each blur step, saving the autoencoder weights for each ot them.
+Both the part one and part two could be repeated for each blur step, saving the autoencoder weights for each of them.

 <img src="https://render.githubusercontent.com/render/math?math=\Theta^* = \arg\underset{\Theta}{\min} E (h_{\Theta}(x_1^*), y) ">